Teyras/MT/text/chapters/110_analysis.md

 possible to allow e.g. connecting to services over the Internet).

-Resource limiting and usage accounting is implemented using control groups (cgroups), merged into the kernel in 2007[{LinuxCgroupsLWN}].
+Resource limiting and usage accounting is implemented using control groups (cgroups), merged into the kernel in 2007[@LinuxCgroupsLWN].

 It can be reasoned that these measures should not have any noticeable overhead, at least compared to processes running in the global process namespace and cgroup.
 After all, the global namespace is still a namespace.
+TODO better words, maybe cite something.

 TODO LXC